usdaud/algotradinglib.github.io/en/pedia/l/lightweight-charts.md

-﻿# Lightweight Charts
+# Lightweight Charts

 ## Overview
-Lightweight Charts is an open-source charting library developed by TradingView, designed to provide high-performance, interactive charts for financial applications.
+Lightweight Charts is an open-source charting library developed by [TradingView](../t/tradingview.md), designed to provide high-performance, interactive charts for financial applications.
 It focuses on delivering a lightweight, easy-to-use solution for creating responsive and visually appealing charts, suitable for both web and mobile platforms.

 ## Features
 1. **High Performance**: Optimized for performance, ensuring fast rendering and smooth interactions even with large datasets.